-- The service retained its ISO 9001, ISO 14,001 and ISO 45,001 management systems - The service retained its Publically Available Specification PAS100 and Quality protocol accreditation for the production of soil conditioner from household garden waste - A funding application has been submitted to Welsh Government to increase repair and reuse of items that would be wasted - A review of the Councils waste strategy is ongoing to identify measures to maximise the amount of waste reused, recycled and composted. - The Service was successful in acquiring over £1.7m Welsh Government Grant funding for the progression of the following projects; - A5119 Northop to Flint route corridor treatment - Active Travel Core allocation including Buckley Higher Common Path and Saltney / Broughton cycle path - Safe Routes in Communities Six schools in Flint - National 20mph roll out - The Council took the lead role in developing the required legal process enabling the successful implementation of Welsh Government forthcoming change in restricted road legislation across Wales. - A total of 15 Dual Electric Vehicle (EV) within 8 council owned car parks enabling a maximum of 30 vehicles to charge at any one time have successfully been installed. - The Council was successful in the re-procurement exercise of the school transport network. - Successfully introduced an additional Fflecsi Service operating in the Buckley area of the County, with the Fflecsi service having 2 integrated school routes and a growing patronage. - Continued to respond effectively to an increasing number of burials and requests for Public Health Funerals in excess of the previous annual averages. - During 2022/23 the service procured, project managed and designed highway / infrastructure improvement works in excess of £5 million - The Council has won an award for Street data for at the 2023 Exemplar Awards, recognising the achievements during the last 12 months.
+- The service retained its ISO 9001, ISO 14,001 and ISO 45,001 management systems - The service retained its Publicly Available Specification PAS100 and Quality protocol accreditation for the production of soil conditioner from household garden waste - A funding application has been submitted to Welsh Government to increase repair and reuse of items that would be wasted - The Service was successful in acquiring over £1.7m Welsh Government Grant funding for the progression of the following projects; - o A5119 Northop to Flint route corridor treatment - Active Travel Core allocation including Buckley Higher Common Path and Saltney / Broughton cycle path - o Safe Routes in Communities Six schools in Flint - o National 20mph roll out - The Council took the lead role in developing the required legal process enabling the successful implementation of Welsh Government forthcoming change in restricted road legislation across Wales. - A total of 15 Dual Electric Vehicle (EV) within 8 council owned car parks enabling a maximum of 30 vehicles to charge at any one time have successfully been installed. - The Council was successful in the re-procurement exercise of the school transport network. - Successfully introduced an additional Fflecsi Service operating in the Buckley area of the County, with the Fflecsi service having 2 integrated school routes and a growing patronage. - Continued to respond effectively to an increasing number of burials and requests for Public Health Funerals in excess of the previous annual averages. - During 2022/23 the service procured, project managed and designed highway / infrastructure improvement works in excess of £5 million - The Council has won an award for Street data at the 2023 Exemplar Awards, recognising the achievements during the last 12 months.